-If you’re making muffins and you notice that they’re turning out far more crumbly than they should be, then you might be left scratching your head.
-What is causing your muffins to turn out crumbly, and is there anything that you can do to fix it?
+If you’re making muffins and you notice that they’re turning out far more crumbly than they should be, you might be left scratching your head.
+What is causing them to turn out crumbly, and is there anything that you can do to fix it?

 Read on to learn about some of the common reasons why muffins will be crumbly.
-If you understand why this is happening to the muffins, then it should be easier to fix the problems and get things right.
+If you understand why this happens, it should be easier to fix the problems and get things right.

 1 – You Measured Things Wrong